moding-il/bizdoc.core/README.md

 ### Enable navigation in forms

-You can communicate with the form container by injecting _FormRef_.
+You communicate with form container by injecting _FormRef_.

 ```typescript
 export class MyFormComponent implements FormComponent<MyModel> {